maka89/AudioEzDynamics/README.md

 ## Usage
-Some almost-functioning code for processing a single channel of audio.
+Example of processing a single channel of audio.
 ```c++
 #include <dynamics.hpp>
 using namespace dynamics;